Gejsi/audio-illustrator/README.md

 ## Documentation

-This package provides a simple class that helps receiving data from an audio, <br />
-which can be used to create illustrators.
-There are a lot of packages that give <br />
+This package provides a simple class that helps receiving data from an audio, which can be used to create illustrators. <br />
-pre-made components which aren't very customizable, because you can only modify <br />
-them by changing some attributes but you can't create a new one.
+There are a lot of packages that give pre-made components which aren't very customizable, because you can only modify them by changing some attributes but you can't create a new one.

 ```js
 import Illustrator from 'audio-illustrator'